This article, Nurturing Hand: A Home Stewardship Approach to House Training, by Anita Richards.

 When you invite someone into your home to care for your pets, you aren't just looking for a "sitter."
 You are looking for someone who treats your sanctuary with the same reverence you do.
 A home is a collection of memories, investments, and comfort, and when that home includes young, growing animals, the stakes are naturally higher.
-My approach to house sitting is simple: I treat your home as a pristine environment that must be returned to you in perfect condition, and I treat your pets as members of the family who deserve consistent, patient, and dedicated care.
+My approach to Home Stewardship (pet-sitting) is simple: I treat your home as a pristine environment that must be returned to you in perfect condition, and I treat your pets as members of the family who deserve consistent, patient, and dedicated care.

 Whether you are away for a few days or several weeks, my goal is to provide you with total peace of mind.
 You should be able to walk through your front door and find your plants thriving, your floors spotless, and your pets happy, healthy, and, crucially, well-behaved.